Appendix C — Python tutorial

 Python built-in functions#

-Python is a useful calculator because of the numerous functions it comes with, which are like different calculator buttons you can press to perform computations.
-Here is a short list of the most common Python functions:
+Python functions are like the different calculator buttons you can press to perform computations.
+Here is a list of the most common Python functions:

-• sum(mylist): calculate the sum of the values in the list mylist
+• sum(mylist): calculates the sum of the values in the list mylist.

-• len(obj): calculate the length of the object obj
+• len(mylist): returns the length of the list object mylist.

-• str(obj): converts the object obj to a text (str) representation
+• str(obj): converts the object obj into text (str).

-Some functions can accept multiple arguments, and we use commas to separate these arguments: fun(arg1, arg2).
-For example, we can call the function print with multiple arguments in order to print them together on a single line.
+Some functions can accept multiple arguments, and we use commas to separate these arguments: fun(arg1,arg2,arg3).
+For example, we can call the function print with several arguments to display them together on a single line.

 Python syntax for defining new functions#

-Python makes it easy to define new functions, which is like adding new buttons to the calculator.
-A Python function takes certain variable(s) as input and produces a certain variable(s) as output.
-We can define a new function called fun using the following syntax:
+Python makes it easy to define functions, which is like adding new buttons to the calculator.
+To define a new function called fun, we use the following syntax:

-Let’s go over the code line-by-line and explain all the new elements of syntax.
-We start with the Python keyword def, then give the name of the function, which is fun in this case.
-Next, we specify the function arguments the function expects inside parentheses.
-In this example, the function fun takes a single input called <arg>.
+You can think of this function definition as adding the new button fun to the Python calculator.
+Let’s go over the code example above line-by-line to explain all the new elements of syntax.
+We start with the Python keyword def, then give the name of the function we want to define, which is fun in this case.
+Next, we specify the arguments that the function expects inside parentheses.
+In this example, the function fun takes a single input called arg.
 The colon : indicates the beginning of the function body.
-The function body is an indented code block that specifies the calculations that the function is supposed to perform.
-The last line in the function body is a return statement that tells us the output of the function.
+The function body is an indented code block (each line begins with four spaces) that specifies the calculations that the function is supposed to perform on the input arg.
+The last line in the function body is a return statement that tells us the output of the function (its return value).

-Let’s write a simple function named double, which expects a single number as input, and produces as output the number multiplied by two.
+Let’s define a new Python function called double, which takes a number as input and multiplies the number by two.

-Note the body of the function is indented by four spaces.
+Note the body of the function (the second and third lines) is indented by four spaces.
 In Python, we use indentation to delimit when a code block starts and when it ends.
-This function’s body contains two lines of code, but in general, Python functions can contain dozens or even hundreds of lines of code.
+In the above example, function’s body contains two lines of code, but in general, Python functions can contain dozens or even hundreds of lines of code: any sequence of operations you might want to perform on the input x to calculate the output y.

 To call the function double, we use the function name followed by the function’s input argument in parentheses, as we saw earlier.